 Other states ended their legislative sessions, but Pennsylvania has been going strong through the end of June.
 Pertinent to the assisted living industry, the legislature passed HB 1024 amending the Medical Marijuana Act.
-This Amendment was sent to the Governor on June 28, 2021for signature.
+This Amendment was sent to the Governor on June 28, 2021 for signature.
+You can read this article that covers more info here in this post.

-While medical marijuana has been legal in Pennsylvania since 2016, HB 1024 expands the act to allow residents to designate caregivers to deliver medical marijuana under the following circumstances:
+While medical marijuanas cards explained it clearly and also has been legalized in Pennsylvania since 2016, HB 1024 expands the act to allow residents to designate caregivers to deliver medical marijuana under the following circumstances.
+You can also get the best medical marijuana at Ohio Green Team – Columbus blog.

 - The caregiver must be designated in writing by a residential facility that is licensed by the Department of Health or the Department of Human Services;